 In addition, there is a large outpatient clinic representing all of the subspecialty pediatric services, including orthopedics, cardiology/cardiovascular surgery, oncology and transplant surgery; large community hospitals in the suburbs of Katy (Texas Children’s Hospital West Campus) and the Woodlands (Texas Children’s Hospital The Woodlands Campus); and a new women’s hospital (Texas Children's Pavilion for Women) offering fetal and women’s imaging, high-risk obstetrics, fetal surgery/intervention, and labor and delivery services.
-A 13-floor addition to the Pavilion, called the Legacy Tower, will open in May 2018 and will expand the pediatric and cardiovascular intensive care units and the operating rooms.
+A 13-floor addition to the Pavilion, called the Legacy Tower, opened in May 2018 and expanded the pediatric and cardiovascular intensive care units and operating rooms.

 The fellowship includes rotations in all modalities of pediatric radiology, including ultrasound, CT, MRI, fluoroscopy, plain radiography, neuroradiology, interventional radiology, cardiac imaging, fetal imaging and nuclear medicine.
 Call is divided between overnight coverage on a night float system and evening in-house coverage followed by pager call for procedures.
 Fellows also participate in interdepartmental conferences and resident/medical student education.
 Radiology residents from Baylor and from The University of Texas Health Science Center in Houston rotate through the Radiology Department of Texas Children's for five-month and two-month periods, respectively.
 Residents from the Combined Armed Forces Program in Radiology in San Antonio also rotate here.
 In addition, elective time in pediatric radiology is available to medical students and to the pediatric residents.